 A cone beam CT circles the head, which overlaps each image or slice, leaving no gaps.
 The radiation is also much weaker.
 The most radiation hits the area of interest, which is where the images overlap to construct the 3D model.
 This is how CBCT is able to provide a more complete image with less radiation exposure.

 Aside from providing more complete information, dental CBCT scans, therefore, emit much less radiation than Medical CT Scans.
 The risk associated with this lower level of radiation is much less than that of getting an inaccurate diagnosis but still is only used when a conventional x-ray is not enough for an accurate diagnosis.
-When necessary, a CBCT scan ensures that Dr. Grossman or Dr. Geisler will have a better chance of diagnosing your problem with more accuracy.
-If there is still a question about a diagnosis then the 3D radiograph will be forwarded to a Maxiallofacial Radiology Specialist.
+When necessary, a CBCT scan along with the interpretation of a Maxiallofacial Radiology Specialist ensures that Dr. Grossman, Dr. Geisler or Dr. Abitbol will have a better chance of diagnosing your problem with more accuracy.
 For more information about cone beam 3D imaging, give us a call at (905) 668-6747 or send us an email.